 What is the gas tax rebate?

 When you purchase fuel in British Columbia, you’re paying fuel tax as well.
 The Ministry of Finance offers a fuel tax rebate for persons with disabilities.
-The amount of a rebate you can receive depends on the type of fuel your vehicle uses, but it is usually around 18 cents per liter, and the average person receives $200 a year.
-You usually must keep receipts to be eligible for this, but they will accept an estimate for the first year.
+The amount of a rebate you can receive depends on the type of fuel your vehicle uses, and the average person receives $200 a year.
+You must keep the receipts as they will need to be submitted along with the form, but they will accept an estimate for the first year.
 Forms are available from the government, online or in-person, or at the VDRC.
 There is also a federal gas tax rebate that returns 1.5 cents per litre.
 Forms to apply for that are also available from the government, online or in-person, or at the VDRC.

 How do I apply for the provincial gas tax rebate?

 There is a form available online, at your local Services BC office, or at the VDRC.
 Mail it to the Ministry of Finance alongside your receipts and you should be qualified for a gas tax rebate.
 To apply, you must fill out a registration form once, and then fill out application forms yearly to receive the rebate.